mhmdbhsk/newsfeed/README.md

 4. Run `yarn dev` to start development server
 5. Open `localhost:3000` on browser

-Feel free to fork and modified the source code.
 Don't forget to Star ⭐ this project and follow me 🤙